DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 title: Search by candidate name or reference
 description: Let users search the applications list by candidate name or reference
 date: 2020-12-18
+screenshots:
+  items:
+    - text: No search or filters
+      caption: The default applications list with no search or filters
+      src: applications-list-no-search-or-filters.png
+    - text: Search by name
+      caption: The applications list showing a candidate name search with the search term retained in the search field
+      src: applications-list-search-by-name.png
+    - text: Search by reference
+      caption: The applications list showing a candidate reference search with the search term retained in the search field
+      src: applications-list-search-by-reference.png
+    - text: Search by partial string
+      caption: The applications list showing the search accepts a full or partial string
+      src: applications-list-search-by-partial-string.png
+    - text: No search results
+      src: applications-list-no-search-results.png
+    - text: Filtered search
+      caption: The applications list showing both search and filters used
+      src: applications-list-filtered-search.png
 ---

 We updated the search to allow users to find applications by reference in addition to candidate name.